nsitapara/nsitapara/README.md

 # 👋 Hi, I'm Nish!

 🌟 Welcome to my GitHub!
-I'm a **Software Engineer** with a passion for building scalable backend systems, designing impactful web applications, and empowering scientists and engineers with innovative tools.
-With a unique blend of software development expertise and a strong foundation in biochemistry, I thrive at the intersection of technology and science.
+I'm a Software Engineer passionate about building scalable backend systems, creating impactful applications, and developing innovative solutions that drive progress.
+With a unique background blending software development expertise and a foundation in the sciences, I thrive at the intersection of technology and discovery.

 ---

 ## 🚀 About Me

 ### 🔬 From Lab Coat to Code Editor
-My journey began in laboratory automation, where I discovered my love for coding while automating complex scientific instruments.
-This unique starting point gave me a deep appreciation for both the technical and practical aspects of software development.
-Now, I architect cloud-native solutions that bridge the gap between scientific discovery and technological innovation.
+My journey began in process development, where I combined hands-on scientific work with automation to optimize workflows and improve efficiency.
+This experience sparked my passion for coding as I created solutions to streamline complex systems and solve challenging problems.
+Over time, this passion evolved into more traditional software engineering, where I now build impactful solutions such as web applications, microservices, and other scalable systems.
+Today, I design cloud-native solutions that bridge the gap between discovery and innovation, driving meaningful outcomes.

 ### 💡 Professional Evolution
 - **Backend Architecture:** Designing and implementing scalable microservices and APIs